CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/startup.md

 - remove logs, clear caches, or uninstall generated dependencies

 The launch option starts the backend, waits for `/api/health`, starts the frontend preview, opens the browser, and then exits the menu.

+At backend startup, a missing `settings/.env` is created from `settings/.env.example`.
+Existing environment files are preserved and ignored by Git.

 Set `ALWAYS_REBUILD=true` in `settings/.env` to rebuild the frontend during application launch.
 The default `ALWAYS_REBUILD=false` skips that startup